Wo The Ordinary Dhidoxan

 The person handed Wo a chocolate.
 Wo bit into it.
 It had a gooey center.
 It did taste good.

 "Wow.
 Sugar does taste better than water!" said Wo.
 "I was going to come here to protest the removal of water from Lake Chocolake, but now I think maybe they have the right idea."
-Then ze went home.
+Then she went home.
 The end.

 The teacher's comments: "F. You wrote your story in Dhidoxu.
 I only speak Súiⱥcúili.
 Write in the right language."
 You'd think that if there were only four languages in the area that most people would know all of them, right?